dbigelow/webcam_security_camera/README.md

 # Webcam-based Security Camera
 A basic security camera program using cheap webcams and opencv.
 Currently this camera will:
-1. Save an image to the directory specified in the SECURITY_CAMERA_LOG_DIR environment variable once every X minutes, where X is defined by the environment variable IMAGE_SAVE_INTERVAL.
+1. Save an image to a configured directory every X minutes
+  - Save directory is specified in security_camera.cfg under [Logging].log_dir
+  - Number of minutes between saves is specified in security_camera.cfg under [Logging].save_interval.
-2. Save an image to SECURITY_CAMERA_LOG_DIR when the program ends.
+2. Save an image to the log dir when the program ends.
-3. Do very basic motion detection, and save a video to SECURITY_CAMERA_LOG_DIR whenever motion is detected.
+3. Do very basic motion detection, and save a video to the log dir whenever motion is detected.

 ## Dependencies
 * python 3
 * python opencv2
 * np
+(A conda environment definition is included in environment.yml for convenience).

 ## Running the camera
 1. Install the dependencies
 ```
-pip install opencv-python python-dotenv numpy np
+conda env create -f environment.yml
 ```
 2. Make any desired changes to the default config file
-  * save_interval: the interval at which to save a snapshot of the security camera feed (in minutes).
-  * log_dir: the directory in which the snapshots (and any motion-detected video) will be saved.
-This directory will be created if it does not already exist.
 3. Run the program
 ```
 python3 security_camera.py